Yo-kai Watch! (2019 TV series)

 Yo-kai Watch! (妖怪ウォッチ！, Yōkai Wotchi!) is a 2019 animated television series.
 It is a reboot of the original Yo-kai Watch anime series co-produced by OLM and Magic Bus.
 It premiered on TXN on April 5, 2019.
-This is the third series based on Level 5's Yo-kai Watch franchise, the successor to Yo-kai Watch Shadowside anime series and the continuation to the original anime series.
+This is the third series based on Level 5's Yo-kai Watch franchise, the successor to Yo-kai Watch Shadowside anime series and the sequel to the original anime series.

 It was announced on November 15, 2019, that Yo-kai Watch! would end on December 20, 2019.
-It was replaced with the series Yo-kai Watch Jam - Yo-kai Academy Y: Close Encounters of the N Kind on December 27 to continue the story of the most recent film, Yo-kai Watch Jam: Yo-kai Academy Y: Can a Cat Become A Hero?.
+It was replaced with the anime series Yo-kai Watch Jam - Yo-kai Academy Y: Close Encounters of the N Kind on December 27 to continue the story of the most recent film, Yo-kai Watch Jam the Movie: Yo-kai Academy Y - Can a Cat Become A Hero?.

 The series premiered on Animax Asia on April 24, 2019.

 Plot

-The series is set after the events of the original anime series and before the events of the fourth film with Wazzat wiping Nathan "Nate" Adams's memories clean and Whisper and Jibanyan restoring her memories.
+The series is set after the events of the original anime series and before the events of the fourth film, with Wazzat wiping Nathan "Nate" Adams's memories clean.
+Whisper and Jibanyan removes him to restorer Nate's memories.
 New changes include Nate owning a Yo-kai Watch Arcane Model K and the use of Yo-kai Keystones.
 The show also retains its gag comedy and humor from the original series.
 The new series, which is more comedy focused than the original, introduces a new form of Yo-Kai, Onechanside.
-Onechanside Yo-kai are summoned by inserting a Yo-Kai Keystone into the Yo-Kai Watch Arcane Model K and turning it leftwards.
+Yo-kai are summoned by inserting a Yo-Kai Keystone into the Yo-Kai Watch Arcane Model K and turning it leftwards while Onechanside Yo-kai are summoned by turning it rightwards.